-The project aims to modernize the current power transmission infrastructure and strengthen the institutional capacity of JSC NEGU to efficiently operate the network.
-In addition to addressing the aging transmission grid infrastructure issues and minimizing the associated power losses, the project also accounts for current and future impacts of climate change on the energy sector.
+The project aims to modernize the current power transmission and distribution infrastructure and strengthen the institutional capacity of JSC REPN to efficiently operate the network.
+In addition to addressing the fragility of the substations, their limited capacities with respect to the growing demand, and associated power losses, the project also accounts for the current and future impacts of climate change on the substations.

 To ensure that the proposed project interventions are climate resilient, an in-depth assessment of climate risks is needed.
 A detailed climate risk and adaptation assessment (CRA) is carried out to identify and quantify the risks posed by climate change.
 Downscaled Coupled Model Intercomparison Project Phase 6 (CMIP6) ensembles will be used, along with other relevant hazards and local information, to develop the CRA.
 The results from this CRA will be used to identify adaptation measures and provide initial cost estimations to promote climate financing in the energy sector.
-The existing meteorological monitoring network is reviewed as part of the assignment, so the project can potentially integrate a component which aims at improving the monitoring and surveillance in the project areas.
+The existing meteorological monitoring network is reviewed as part of the assignment, so the project can potentially integrate a component that aims at improving the monitoring and surveillance in the project areas.

-Lastly, reduction in GHG emissions from the upgraded transmission lines and substations are quantified to secure climate financing and highlight the potential impact of the project with respect to Uzbekistan's revised NDC ambition.
+Lastly, the reduction in GHG emissions from the upgraded transmission lines and substations are quantified to secure climate financing and highlight the potential impact of the project with respect to Uzbekistan's revised NDC ambition.